MittyCS/algorithms/README.md

 category and algorithm (found in the appropriate README.md file), but feel free to add your own or give suggestions.

 There are no restrictions on the language used, so use whatever you prefer.
+Java, Python, Ruby, C, C++, PHP, it doesn't matter.

 If an algorithm already has an implementation in one language, it is encouraged to write another implementation in another language.